rust-lang/reference/src/type-layout.md

 # Type Layout

+The *layout* of a type is the combination of its:

+* size
+* alignment
-The layout of a type is its size, alignment, and the relative offsets of its fields.
-For enums, how the discriminant is laid out and interpreted is also part of type layout.
+* relative offsets of its fields or elements
+* for enums: how the discriminant is laid out and interpreted

-Type layout can be changed with each compilation.
-Instead of trying to document exactly what is done, we only document what is guaranteed today.
+> **Note**: Type layout is allowed to change with each compilation.
+Instead of
+> trying to document exactly how each type is laid out, we only document the
+> properties that are guaranteed.

 ## Size and Alignment